mohamad-alavi/Automated-STR-VI-Edges-Detection/README.md

 Markdown

-** Note: The files within the “data/” directory are provided as examples.
+_**Note**: The files within the “data/” directory are provided as examples.
 You should replace them with your actual raster files.
 The Harmonized Sentinel-2 MSI Surface Reflectance data, which serves as the basis for various spectral indices, can be downloaded directly from [Google Earth Engine](https://code.earthengine.google.com/) by using this [code](https://code.earthengine.google.com/8d60a101dff9a29531c37233e6ceb2bc).